 Courses in the undergraduate and graduate business programs are available online.
 Start onsite or online!
 Transfer seamlessly between onsite and online programs.
 No need to worry about being transferred away from Ohio -- you will still be able to complete your degree online.

 MAEd Curriculum & Instruction has three specialized tracks offered online (early childhood education, middle childhood education and educational technology facilitator).
-Currently, no portions of the MAEd Interventional Specialist or MAEd Professional Educator's License programs are offered online.
-We are hoping to be able to do this soon!
+To see a full list of online programs offered by MVNU, click here.